Digital Accessibility Standards

 This video offers a clear explainer on WCAG 2.2 AA and its role in web accessibility.
 It breaks down the core principles in an easy-to-understand manner.

-Myth 1: WCAG 2.2 AA is only for visually impaired users.
+Myth: WCAG is only for blind users.

-Myth 2: WCAG 2.2 AA compliance is expensive and time-consuming.
+Myth : It’s expensive and time-consuming.

 Thank you for your feedback😊